jogoodma/homology-explorer/docs/proposal.md

 # Abstract

-Genetic homology between species is an important tool that researchers rely on to study human disease models in other species, functional groups, the impact of genetic variants, and many other aspects.
+Genetic homology between species is an important tool that researchers rely on to study human disease models in other species, gene function, metabolic pathways, the impact of genetic variants, and more.
 Existing tools to predict and model these relationships do not provide researchers a wholistic view of genetic homology.
 The Gene Homology Explorer project aims to remedy this by creating, visualizing, and analyzing the network of homological gene relationships between species with a web application.
 Network analysis methods like community detection, path lengths, and centrality metrics are proposed to uncover the underlying structure of the gene homology network.
 The domain background, technical project approach, schedule, and related work are also discussed.

 # Introduction

-In the field of human genetic research, model organisms play a crucial role in helping to decipher functional mechanisms, disease mechanisms, variant impact, and many other aspects of genes^[needs citation].
+In the field of human genetic research, model organisms play a crucial role in helping to decipher functional mechanisms, disease mechanisms, variant impact, and many other aspects of genes^[Millburn GH, Crosby MA, Gramates LS, Tweedie S; FlyBase Consortium.
+FlyBase portals to human disease research using Drosophila models.
+Dis Model Mech.
+2016 Mar;9(3):245-52. doi: 10.1242/dmm.023317.
+PMID: 26935103; PMCID: PMC4826978.].
 Researchers in this field of study rely on previously published data in their organism of interest and also related organisms to discover as much information as possible.
-A geneticist studying the KRAS gene in humans might look for studies on related genes in mice or rats before designing experiments or looking for drug targets.
+For example, a geneticist studying the KRAS gene in humans might look for studies on related genes in mice or rats before designing experiments or looking for drug targets.
 These related genes are called *orthologs*.
 Orthologs are homologous genes that are the result of a speciation event^[Koonin EV.
 Orthologs, paralogs, and evolutionary genomics.
 Annu Rev Genet.
 2005;39:309-38. doi: 10.1146/annurev.genet.39.073003.114725.
 PMID: 16285863.].
 In other words, a gene in one species that is directly, but possibly distantly, related to a gene in another species over an evolutionary time period. *Paralogs*, genes that are the result of a duplication event within a species, can also be used for this same purpose (Figure 1).

 ```mermaid
 flowchart LR